 • Talking about your decision with others.
 Many people put off creating a will, which can lead to confusion and uncertainty if the worst were to happen.
 Encouraging your loved ones to draft their own wills can help give peace of mind to the entire family.

-Creating a will may seem overwhelming, but it can also be a financially prudent move that helps protect your assets—and creates a legacy based on your wishes.
+Creating a will may seem overwhelming, but it can also be a financially prudent move that helps protect your assets — and creates a legacy based on your wishes.

 If you die without a will, you will have no say in how your assets will be distributed and, if you have children, who will care for them.
 You also risk putting your survivors in a difficult situation.

-You may be able to create your own will relatively quickly online simply by plugging in your information–the rest is done for you, and the results are legally binding.
+You may be able to create your own will relatively quickly online simply by plugging in your information.
+The rest is done for you, and the results are legally binding.

 While you’re tackling the to-dos you’ve long been putting off, you may also want to also work on getting your financial life in order.
 SoFi Checking and Savings makes it easy to manage your money by allowing you to save and spend, all in one account, while earning a competitive annual percentage yield (APY).

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.